International Pickleball Federation: Bainbridge Cup

 The IFP hosted the annual Bainbridge Cup, one of the first international pickleball team tournaments, prior to the formation of the IPF.
-The tournament was held form 2017 to 2019, but was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
-The last Bainbridge Cup event was held in 2022 in Mumbia, India.
+The tournament was held from 2017 to 2019, but was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
+The last Bainbridge Cup event was held in 2022 in Mumbai, India.

 The tournament was named after Bainbridge Island, where pickleball was invented by Joel Pritchard and his colleagues.
 It consisted of two teams representing geographical regions, usually continents.
 Originally, the tournament pitted players from Europe against those from North America.
 In the 2021 Bainbridge Cup, the tournament was organized as "east" versus "west", with players west of the Mississippi River and those from Asia on one team, and players east of the Mississippi and those from Europe on the other.

 The tournament divisions were organized by age and skill level for men's, women's, and mixed doubles.
 Men's and women's singles were played for the first time at the Bainbridge Cup as a demonstration event in 2021.
 The inaugural competition was held in Madrid, Spain in 2017.